xMeliiodaS/STD_baseline_verifier_UI/README.md

 1. User interacts with the WPF interface.
 2. The app prepares the parameters and calls the Python backend.
 3. Python processes the data and generates outputs (logs + reports).
-4. WPF displays the results in the UI.
+4. WPF displays the results in the browser.

 ---